What

 Always validate the code is meeting customers needs.

-Design and plan the software Writing while designing
+Design and plan the software Coding while

-more.
+and more.
 Biggest error in software is missing the customers

 needs.!!!
 Validate with key customers before coding.